OpenInterpreter/open-interpreter/README.md

 interpreter.local = True # Disables online features like Open Procedures interpreter.llm.model = "openai/x" # Tells OI to send messages in OpenAI's format
-interpreter.api_key = "fake_key" # LiteLLM, which we use to talk to LM Studio, requires this interpreter.api_base = "http://localhost:1234/v1" # Point this at any OpenAI compatible server
+interpreter.llm.api_key = "fake_key" # LiteLLM, which we use to talk to LM Studio, requires this interpreter.llm.api_base = "http://localhost:1234/v1" # Point this at any OpenAI compatible server

 interpreter.chat()
 ```